NIKDISSV-Forever/HDRezka/README.md

 ```

 > If the specified domain is protected by Cloudflare, successful response retrieval from the server cannot be guaranteed
 > and may be inconsistent.
+See [this file](https://github.com/NIKDISSV-Forever/HDRezka/blob/main/mirrors.txt).

 # Proxies